 The high school youth group of Our Lady of Mount Carmel parish, the Bronx, led a Memorial Vigil Against Gang Violence at the church in response to the murder of 15-year-old Lesandro Guzman-Feliz, who was stabbed in late June reportedly by a gang who had intended a different victim.

-Eleven young men have been arrested and charged in the case; a 12th is awaiting extradition in Connecticut.
+Twelve young men have been charged in the case.

 Lesandro, who was affectionately known as Junior, was not a gang member and aspired to be a detective.